 - Remove dirt and mud after each game.
 Simply rub the soles of your shoe against each other, and the dirt will just come off.

-- Once you have removed most of the dirt, you can use wet cloth to wipe away the remaining dirt.
+- Once you have removed most of the dirt, you can use a wet cloth to wipe away the remaining dirt.

 - You can use a soft-bristled brush to clean the upper and sole your indoor football boot.
 Also, you can use a soft-bristled toothbrush to clean hard-to-reach areas inside the shoe.